 Customer Communications & Marketing: Creating brand awareness, promoting products and services, and building customer loyalty.

-Marketing Tools: Social media, email marketing (e.g., Mailchimp), advertising campaigns.
+Marketing Tools: Social media, email marketing (e.g., Mailchimp), and advertising campaigns.

 Website and Social Media: Acting as the public face of the company and for brand awareness.